-Inhabiting the space where Rock Lobster used to be, Baby Huey looks a little similar to how it used to, but a bit nicer and more grown-up.
-It's a long space, with high tables and chairs along one wall and a chalkboard on the other.
+Inhabiting the space where Rock Lobster used to be, Baby Huey is a long space, with high tables and chairs along one wall and a chalkboard on the other.

-There are kitschy vintage posters along the wall (evoking vintage camp-y vibes), with ugly-chic chandeliers hung from the ceiling (evoking cute-meet-campy vibes) and prayer candles at each table (evoking boring summer camp vibes).
+There are kitschy vintage posters along the wall with ugly-chic chandeliers hung from the ceiling and prayer candles at each table.